Men in feminism

-Men in feminism involves the participation, contribution, and theoretical engagement of men in the feminist movement from its outset to modern day.
+Men in feminism involves the participation, contribution, and theoretical engagement of men in the feminist movement.
 Historically, men have both supported and critiqued feminist causes.
 Although some feminists argue that men, because of their social privilege or inability to experience sexism in the same way as women, cannot fully identify as feminists, others view their engagement as essential to dismantling patriarchy and bringing about gender equality.

 History

 Throughout the seventeenth and eighteenth centuries, the majority of pro-feminist authors emerged from France, including François Poullain de La Barre, Denis Diderot, Paul Henri Thiry d'Holbach, and Charles Louis de Montesquieu.
 Montesquieu introduced female characters, like Roxana in Persian Letters, who subverted patriarchal systems, and represented his arguments against despotism.
 The 18th century saw male philosophers attracted to issues of human rights, and men such as the Marquis de Condorcet championed women's education.
 Liberals, such as the utilitarian Jeremy Bentham, demanded equal rights for women in every sense, as people increasingly came to believe that women were treated unfairly under the law.